Last updated on January 17, 2023

 Battlefield Promotion | Illustration by Scott Murphy

-Since we all got used to staying at home thanks to the brilliant year of 2020, it might be easier to just log in and draft online.
-MTG Arena has lots of drafting events, but you need to check their schedule to see what’s going on and what’s coming up.
+Staying at home sometimes just makes sense, you can log in and draft online.
+MTG Arena has lots of drafting events, but you need to check the Arena schedule to see what's going on and what's coming up.
 If you do opt to draft on Arena, check out our Ultimate Guide to Drafting on MTGA.

 MTG Online has the advantage of hosting a wider range of draft options, but it’s a bit more difficult to hop in since you need to spend some money to get started.

-If you’re not sure which platform is right for you, we’ve got an article about that!
+If you're not sure which platform is right for you, we've got an article comparing Online vs. Arena!

 Arena Tutor by Draftsim can help you with what cards to draft on MTGA

-You can also download Arena Tutor if you’re playing on MTGA to get some help while entering draft events.
-This is especially helpful if you’re new to drafting, as our ratings can help you make better picks.
-After a while, you’ll begin to understand why some cards are picked more often than others and how important it is to keep track of your mana curve and balance the number of creature and non-creature spells.
+You can also download Arena Tutor if you’re playing on MTGA to get ratings that can help you make better picks.
+You’ll begin to understand why some cards are picked more often than others and how important it is to keep track of your mana curve and balance the number of creatures and non-creature spells.

-Finally, once you decide where and what you’ll be drafting, we have a bunch of tier lists that can help you learn how good the cards are for each set.
-You can use them to shortcut your learning process so you don’t completely feel lost during the draft.
+Finally, Draftsim's tier lists can help you learn how good the cards are and shortcut your learning process so you don't feel lost during the draft.

 Take a Class